|The Proclamation of the Constitution of

 Commemorative medal NUMBER SOLD: 23,007 ORIGINAL PRICE: 303,378 yen

 The Mint also made a commemorative brooch in three colors and obi fastener, but I don't have pictures of the

 Commemorative brooch NUMBER SOLD: 11, 460 ORIGINAL PRICE: 314, 977 yen

 Obi fastener NUMBER SOLD: 2, 184 ORIGINAL PRICE: 62, 997 yen

-since the constitution items sold so poorly, they made few of the Sunday medallions.
+since the constitution items sold so poorly, they made few of the Sunday medals.
 However, strangely enough,

 these sold very well and they had to strike more copies, no doubt from the melted down, unsold constitution

-Also note the case of the medallion.
-It is paulownia wood, not elaborate like the previous Japan Mint medallions.
+Also note the case of the medal: It is paulownia wood, not elaborate like the previous Japan Mint medallions.
 No

 doubt this was to cut costs as well as keep the retail price low.